 Tattoo ink will stain light colored clothing.
 And fresh tattoos will ooze ink and bodily fluid.
 You should only wear dark colors to a tattoo appointment.

-Tattoo ink will stain.
+Tattoo ink will stain almost anything it gets onto.
 And while getting tattooed you will bleed.
 Ink mixed with blood will stain most clothing fabrics.

 You can often get the stains out of your clothing by washing your clothes in hot water with bleach.
 Yet to be most sure that you won’t ruin your new t-shirt, hoodie or pants, do wear dark colors.

-Black, dark blue, navy or dark grey are often the best color options when attending a tattoo appointment.
+Black, dark blue, navy or dark gray are often the best color options when attending a tattoo appointment.
 And these colors are the easiest to clean.

 But the color you wear to a tattoo session is not the only clothing consideration when getting a new tattoo.
 The way your clothes fit is also a factor you should consider.